-An education in summer spending (and how to get savings back on track)
+An education in summer spending (and how to avoid getting burned)

-While there’s nothing wrong with using credit cards as a means to make purchases (particularly if you can rack up points), just be sure to always pay off the balance in full or at the very least make more than the minimum monthly payment.
-Interest charges add up and you don’t want those credit card purchases to end up costing you more than you bargained (or budgeted) for.
+You might be tempted to turn to credit cards to fill the financial gap.
+While there’s nothing wrong with using credit as a means to realize your summer plans (particularly if you can rack up reward points), the trick is to always pay off the balance in full.
+Or at least, do your best to make more than the minimum monthly payment.
+Because let’s face it, interest charges add up and you don’t want those credit card purchases to end up costing you more than you bargained (or budgeted) for.

 Feeling the heat of your summer credit card purchases?
 Here are 3 tips for taking your credit card debt to zero.

-For example, let’s say you want to save $5,000 to put towards your plans next summer.
-That’s nine months away, so you’ll have to save about $555 a month between now and then to reach that goal—which works out to roughly $18 a day.
-Putting together a budget will help you find the cash flow to fund that $18 a day, while a financial plan will provide you with the strategy to reach your goal within the set time frame.
+Let’s say you want to save $5,000 to put towards your plans next summer.
+That’s ten months away.
+This means you’ll have to save about $555 a month between now and then to reach that goal (which works out to roughly $18 a day).
+Putting together a budget helps you find the cash flow to fund that $18 a day—while a financial plan provides you with the strategy to reach your goal within your set timeframe.

-Other goals you may want to consider saving for:
+Other goals—beyond your summer plans—you may want to consider saving for:

-3. Free up cash to put towards your savings goals by consolidating high-interest debt.
+Free up cash flow to put towards your summer savings goals by consolidating high-interest debt.

-Regardless of where you are on the pay grid, high-interest credit cards and loans have the potential to eat up a big chunk of your monthly income, if you are holding a balance.
-Consolidating your high-interest debt (into a line of credit at a lower rate, for example) can reduce monthly payments and free up cash you can then use to put towards your savings goals.
+Regardless of your current income level, high-interest credit cards and loans have the potential to eat up a big chunk of that income.
+Consolidating your high-interest debt (into a line of credit at a lower rate, for example) can reduce monthly payments and free up cash that you can then use to put towards your savings goals.

-Looking to get your savings back on track?
-Educators Financial Group is here to help you achieve your goals and so much more.
+Looking to get your summer spending back on track?
+We’re here to help with that, and so much more.

-Click here to have one of our financial specialists put your financial plan into motion.
+Click here to have one of our financial specialists help you put your financial plan in motion.